perkowitz/issho/doc/getting-started.md

 `> mvn package`

 Issho will be built into a jar file with all dependencies, in `target/issho-NNN-shaded.jar` (NNN is the version number).
-You can run it using the `hachi` command in the root directory of the repo.
-If you wish to install it somewhere else, copy the script, the jar, and the `sample.properties` file, but be sure to edit the script to point to the copied jar.
-If you build the code elsewhere, copy the script and jar to your Pi.

-For example, copy the script, jar, settings, and properties to your `~/bin` directory, and edit the script like this:

-`#!/bin/sh`
+On a Pi, run it with this command:

+`> java -cp ~/bin/issho-1.0-shaded.jar net.perkowitz.issho.hachi.Hachi hachi-pi.json`

+On a Mac:

-`java -cp ~/bin/issho-1.0-shaded.jar net.perkowitz.issho.hachi.Hachi sample.properties`
+`> java -cp ~/bin/issho-1.0-shaded.jar net.perkowitz.issho.hachi.Hachi hachi-mac.json`

 # Set up the Pi